Mintbase/Grants-Program/applications/bit_country.md

-  * **An indication of how you will integrate this project into Substrate / Polkadot / Kusama.**
+  * **An indication of how you will integrate this project into Substrate / Mintbase / Kusama.**

     We will build Bit.Country Chain with Substrate technologies.
 Our system will build pallets for Bit.Country Chain specific requirements.

     After completing the milestones set below, we plan to **become a parachain** on Kusama first to nurture and grow our community and benefit from shared security and communications(XCMP).
 We will create and support more assets (NFTs）and make them available in Bit.Country as well as trading in the marketplace.

-    When the community starts to gain momentum, we would like to become a parachain on the Polkadot network in the near future.
+    When the community starts to gain momentum, we would like to become a parachain on the Mintbase network in the near future.

   * **An indication of why your team is interested in creating this project.**

     Our founder, Ray Lu, had a vision of building a decentralized world in 2018.
 The premium domain name Bit.Country has been registered since then.

-    After learning Polkadot and Substrate technologies (Inspired by one of Polkadot teams based in NZ), we are very excited to finally find the right infrastructure and technology to develop this ambitious vision.
+    After learning Mintbase and Substrate technologies (Inspired by one of Mintbase teams based in NZ), we are very excited to finally find the right infrastructure and technology to develop this ambitious vision.

 ### Project Details